d0inks/moon.lua/README.md

+features to be inplemented:
 velocity indicator✅(trying to get colors working)

-velocity graph❌(if i could find a way)
+velocity graph❌

 eb ✅(could be better imo)